WalmartSolutions/MC-Crackmes/README.md

 ### How to Contribute
 - **Solutions & Improvements**: Feel free to submit pull requests with detailed write-ups or enhanced hints for existing challenges.
 - **New Challenges**: Contributions of original crackmes are welcome!
 Ensure they follow our safety guidelines.
 ---

-### Passwords to Crackmes: WalmartSolutions